Pendium

 Frequently Asked Questions

-How often should I replace items in my earthquake bag?
+How often should I replace my emergency kit?

 Where should I store my earthquake survival kit?